 The Community Music School offers private lessons to students of all ages and levels of ability.
 New students may begin private instruction at any time during the year.
 Lessons are offered in the following areas: piano, voice, guitar, ukulele, organ, orchestral strings (violin, viola, cello, bass), winds (flute, oboe, clarinet, bassoon, saxophone, recorder), brass (trumpet, trombone, french horn, euphonium, baritone, tuba), and percussion.
 Lessons occur at the Moody Music Building (Physical address: 810 2nd Avenue, Tuscaloosa, AL 35487), UA Campus.

 Students may study with the instructor of their choice for weekly 30-, 45-, or 60-minute lessons.
 Students choose from a staff of over 50 instructors who are professionally trained in the repertoire and technique of their instrument.
 Students are encouraged to participate in ensembles (by audition) and/or the chamber music program along with attending music theory classes.
+Private Lessons may include brief and limited physical adjustment for proper student playing position of the hand and/or body posture.
+Lessons are taught in music practice rooms or classrooms which have unobstructed windows in the doors, or faculty studios.
+All doors remain unlocked during lessons.
+Parents are welcome to sit in on lessons.

 The experience and education of the CMS teacher determines the semester fee structure.
 All teachers have had background checks and have completed mandatory UA training.